sparkalow/slapthink/src/index.md

 I'm a full stack developer in the Nashville area with more than a decade of experience building for the web.
-I've developed a well-rounded skillset servicing solutions, products and marketing teams.
+I've developed a well-rounded skillset servicing solutions, product and marketing teams.